Employee Motivation Techniques

 The starting point for managers then may well be to find out what motivates people and then try and not get in the way!
 So what do we understand by the word motivation?

 For some, external factors are important, such as wealth, perks, status and position.
-For others, motivation is more about intrinsic factors, such as feeling satisfied, enjoying a sense of challenge, feeling valued, or realizing their potential.
+For others, motivation is more about intrinsic factors, such as: feeling satisfied; enjoying a sense of challenge; feeling valued and trusted, being empowered; or realizing their potential.

 What motivates someone then may well fall somewhere between intrinsic and external factors.
 Try to find out which of these is most likely motivate an employee, in order to put the best employee motivation techniques to work.
 If someone is more motivated by intrinsic factors think about some of the following techniques: